IRS Scam Again Targeting Consumers With Recorded Messages Threatening Arrest Unless You Pay

 Call to Gift Card Operators

-While some companies who provide gift cards will post an occasional release about scams involving their gift cards, we have yet to find a company that features a prominent warning to consumers about scams involving their cards.
+While some companies that provide gift cards will post an occasional release about scams involving their gift cards, we have yet to find a company that features a prominent warning to consumers about scams involving their cards.
 Apple, for instance, has a page about gift card scams but no warning that we can find during the online checkout process or on their cards about these types of scams.

 We would like to call upon companies providing gift cards to feature a prominent warning with the cards and at the start of the checkout process warning potential buyers about scams that use their gift cards.
 It's only the right thing to do.
 Warnings have the potential to prevent consumers from falling victim to the scams involving their cards.